 Nathan Wooten: I was 4 years old when I played my first video game.
 I still vividly remember my parents getting my siblings and me the Super Mario World and SNES bundle at Christmas in 1994.
 I immediately fell in love with video games and knew that I wanted to create something as awesome as I was playing.

 Throughout my childhood, I tried to use free programs, such as GameMaker and RPG Maker, to create games.
 I made some fan Mario and Pokémon games for fun, but they never were completed and released.
-I was just some ten year old kid making fan games for fun.
-I dabbled in those programs periodically throughout high school as well, then pursued a degree for game development after I graduated.
-Then I dropped out of college — twice.
+I was just some ten-year-old kid making fan games for fun.
+I dabbled in those programs periodically throughout high school as well, then pursued a degree in game development after I graduated.
+Then, I dropped out of college—twice.

-I had a lot of things going on in my life and I just kind of gave up and got a desk job.
+I had a lot of things going on in my life, and I just kind of gave up and got a desk job.
 After four years at that job, the CFO of the company and my director pulled me into an office and told me that I had hit the ceiling on my salary.
-At that moment I “woke up” and remembered that I wanted to pursue game development, and I enrolled back in the college I dropped out of to continue my degree.
-Once my workplace found out that I was going back to school, they forced me to resign one month shy of my fifth anniversary with the company for pursuing a career that was not company related.
+At that moment, I “woke up” and remembered that I wanted to pursue game development, so I enrolled back in the college I dropped out of to continue my degree.
+Once my workplace found out that I was going back to school, they forced me to resign one month shy of my fifth anniversary with the company to pursue a career that was not company-related.

-I kind of went off topic there, but I think it is important to share the whole story.
-After it all, game development still found a while back in my life.
+I kind of went off-topic there, but I think it is important to share the whole story.
+After all, game development was still a part of my life a while back.

 Azfar Rayan: Why Toaster Defense?
 What motivated you to come up with such a unique theme?

 Nathan Wooten: After graduating college and not finding a job as an artist at a studio, I started to teach myself programming.
-I started working on a genre that seemingly everyone starts with; platforming.
-It was just so convenient to make something in the platforming genre since there are so many resources to learn how to make one on YouTube.
+I started working on a genre that seemingly everyone starts with platforming.
+It was just so convenient to make something in this genre since there are so many resources on YouTube for learning how to make one.

 As for the theme of the game, I’ve always been a fan of movies like Brave Little Toaster and Toy Story.
 I knew that I wanted the characters to be inanimate objects.
 There were a couple of reasons for that.
 The first reason was that, again, I enjoy movies where characters are inanimate objects brought to life, and I wanted to do the same.
 The second reason is that modeling inanimate objects, like a toaster, is much easier to model, rig, and animate than a humanoid character.
 I guess you could say I took the easy path.